rodolfo42/octopress/source/_posts/2013-02-20-real-time-event-notifications-for-web-apps-part-2.markdown

 What's briliant about this solution, is that, in order for the user not to be harassed by a lot of notifications for each open tab, which can be 10, 20 or a 100 tabs, the server only publishes events to the *active* sockets (represented by the continuous black line), which are basically the last sockets to register for each hash.

+---

-The source code for this entire solution is available in Github: [rodolfo42/event-notifications](https://github.com/rodolfo42/event-notifications)
+The source code for this entire solution is available in the Github repository below.

+<div class="github-widget" data-repo="rodolfo42/event-notifications"></div>

 [NodeJS]: http://nodejs.org/ "Joyent's Node.js official website"
 [Express]: http://expressjs.com/ "Express framework website"